winksaville/sel4-newlibs-manifest/README.md

 sys 0m0.576s
 ```

-The most significant difference happens if there are no or minor changes, thus
+The most significant difference happens if there are no or only minor changes, thus
 significantly reducing the test, edit, compile cycle.
-Here if I change
+Here, if I change
 apps/helloworld/src/main.c to print "Hello, Wink!\n" the standard make
 takes almost 7 seconds:
 ```